TedSpinks/kube-ahoy/README.md

 Caveats
 - It only works for token auth at the moment.
-  - I considered adding client cert auth, but I've only encounted 2 client auth scenarios, and neither seemed like a fit for interactive logins:
+  - I considered adding client cert auth, but I've only encounted 2 client auth scenarios, and neither seemed like a good fit for an interactive login:
     - Cluster UI's that provide you a kubeconfig file with which to connect
     - Cluster CLI's that update your kubeconfig directly
   - To address these use cases, I might add an option in the future for selectively importing a context from another kubeconfig file.
-- This doesn't replace *oc login* for your OpenShift clusters. *oc* enforces its own naming convention, and it converts your OpenShift username/password into a token on the fly.
+- This doesn't replace *oc login* for your OpenShift clusters. *oc login* converts your OpenShift username/password into a limited-duration token on the fly, and it enforces its naming convention for new objects.

 ## Design Considerations
 I'll probably end up using this script on multiple systems.
 In order to make it easier to manage/distribute, I really wanted it to be self-contained within a single file.
 To that end, the following standard libraries and command line tools were used instead of libraries that required a pip install: